Darren Hayman: January Songs recording and Vostok 5 exhibition (2011)

-The Ship's Piano, Rotifer and Christmas in Haworth
+The Ship's Piano, Rotifer and Christmas in Haworth (2011)

-Still in 2011, Hayman's next solo album, The Ship's Piano, was released, an album recorded entirely on a 1933 fold-away piano, the type of piano often found "crammed into the corners of seafaring parlours".
+In October 2011, Hayman released The Ship's Piano, an album recorded entirely on a 1933 fold-away piano, the type of piano often found "crammed into the corners of seafaring parlours."
 Hayman told Clash that the piano is the first instrument he owned that was older than he was and that the title song is about an imagined history of the piano's former owners.
-The record was written while Hayman was recovering from a head injury "which rendered him extra sensitive to sound".
+The record was written while Hayman was recovering from a head injury, "which rendered him extra sensitive to sound".
+The album's single, "I Taught You How to Dance" reached #68 in the UK Physical Singles Chart.

-In December 2011 The Hosting Couple by Rotifer was released, with whom Hayman was the bass player at the time, alongside frontman Robert Rotifer and former Thrashing Doves member Ian Button.
+In December 2011 The Hosting Couple by Rotifer was released, with whom Hayman was the bass player at the time, alongside frontman Robert Rotifer and Ian Button.
 The album was produced by Wreckless Eric and released on Edwyn Collins' AED Records.
 Rotifer states of Hayman that "it was always quite funny playing with Darren Hayman, because he is not really a bass player.
 He has this tiny toy bass, a little Fender, and he had this really idiosyncratic way of playing".
 For his final projects in 2011, Hayman curated a musical advent calendar in association with Fika Recordings, where two festive songs were made available for free every day of the advent period, and released the Christmas EP, Christmas in Haworth.

-January Songs, The Shit Piano, and Lido
+January Songs collection, The Shit Piano, and Lido (2012)

 In January 2012, one year after recording a song a day, Hayman released an album of all the tracks called January Songs, each individual CD coming with its own hand-drawn cover art.
 This was followed a few months later by The Shit Piano, a re-recording of The Ship's Piano using vintage Casio keyboards.
-The album was recorded in one day, and is influenced by "the tradition of remixes and ... dub versions of albums", Hayman stating that the title is based on a pun and that the album "definitely isn't 'shit' on purpose".
+The album was recorded in one day, and is influenced by "the tradition of remixes and ... dub versions of albums", Hayman stating that the title is based on a pun and that the album "definitely isn't 'shit' on purpose."
 In April 2012 Hayman directed the music video for The Wave Pictures single "Spaghetti".

-Later that year, in August 2012, Lido, an instrumental album with songs named after, inspired by and often featuring field recordings of lidos in the UK was released.
+In August 2012, Hayman released Lido, an instrumental album with songs named after, inspired by and often featuring field recordings of lidos.
 Included are songs about lidos that are still open, such as London Fields and the Brockwell Lido, but also ones that have closed, such as the Brentwood lido.